Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.removeSpell`

-Adds a spell to an actor's spell list.
-If the spell is passive, the effects will be applied.
+Removes a spell from an actor's spell list.
+If the spell is passive, any active effects from that spell are retired.

 ```lua
 local wasRemoved = tes3.removeSpell({ reference = ..., actor = ..., spell = ... })